 I trained in both archaeology and biological anthropology.
 I read for a BA in Archaeology and Prehistory at the University of Sheffield.
 I then pursued a PhD in hominin palaeontology at the University of Liverpool.
 Subsequently, I spent three years as a Wellcome Trust Bioarchaeology Postdoctoral Fellow in the Department of Anthropology at University College London.
 At Sheffield my main mentors were Marek Zvelebil and Andrew Chamberlain.
 At Liverpool I was supervised by Bernard Wood.
 My postdoc research was supervised by Leslie Aiello.

 I have worked in a variety of capacities in the UK, the USA, and Canada.
 At the end of my postdoc, I was employed as a lecturer (the equivalent of an assistant professor) in the Department of Anthropology at University College London.
 In January 2003, I moved to the Department of Anthropology at Washington State University-Pullman to take up an assistant professorship.
 Eighteen months later, I joined the Department of Anthropology at the University of British Columbia as an assistant professor.
 In July 2007, I moved to the Department of Archaeology at Simon Fraser University to become an associate professor and Canada Research Chair.
 I was promoted to Full Professor in September 2011.
-Since 2013, I have also held a part-time personal chair in the Department of Archaeology at the University of Aberdeen in the UK.

 In addition to the foregoing positions, I am the director of the SFU Human Evolutionary Studies Program [website] and an associate member of the SFU Department of Biological Sciences [website].
 I am also an adjunct member of the Environmental Futures Research Institute of Griffith University, Australia [website], an adjunct member of the Evolutionary Studies Institute at the University of the Witswatersrand in South Africa [website], and an Affiliate Professor in the Department of Archaeology and Ancient History, Uppsala University, Sweden [website].